-Figure 1a shows conditional average precipitation rate as a function of CWV binned at 0.3 mm intervals for a range of bulk tropospheric temperatures \hat{T} (mass-weighted average over 200-1000 hPa) binned at 1 K intervals over the tropical eastern Pacific for the TMI conditioned with ERA-40 temperature profiles for the period 01 January 1998 to 31 August 2002.
-Similar to what has been discussed in previous related work (PN06, NPH09 and SNHN12), the conditional average of the precipitation rate retrievals approaches a power-law relationship $a(w - w_c)^{\beta}$, where w is CWV, above a threshold value referred to as w_c and a is an amplitude factor.
-Similar analysis for a high-resolution (0.5°) version of the NCAR CAM 3.5 (note the convective physics of CAM3.5 is very similar to CAM4, the atmospheric component of CCSM4), analyzed for the period 28 December 1994 to 01 January 2000, yields good agreement with observations, although the power-law exponents differ for the two cases.
-The almost linear pickup (i.e., $\beta \approx 1$) seen in most model cases (departures are discussed below) is primarily related to convective closure assumptions in the convective parameterization scheme, in which a linear relationship between cloud base mass flux and the entraining convective available potential energy (CAPE) is assumed.
-A relatively linear pickup of precipitation as a function of CWV has been noted in some cloud resolving model simulations (S. Krueger, pers. comm.) over limited time and space domains.
-These include a 5-year GCM simulation using the Multiscale Modeling Framework which uses embedded 2D CRMs (with a domain size of 256 km).
+Figure 1a shows conditional average precipitation rate as a function of CWV binned at 0.3-mm intervals for a range of bulk tropospheric temperatures T (mass-weighted average over 200-1000 hPa) binned at 1-K intervals over the tropical eastern Pacific for the TMI conditioned with ERA-40 temperature profiles for the period 1 January 1998 to 31 August 2002.
+Similar to what has been discussed in previous related work (PN06; NPH09; SNHN12), the conditional average of the precipitation rate retrievals approaches a power-law relationship $a(w - w_c)^{\beta}$, where w is CWV, w_c a threshold value and a is an amplitude factor.
+Similar analysis for a high-resolution (0.5°) version of the NCAR CAM 3.5 (note, the convective physics of CAM3.5 is very similar to CAM4, the atmospheric component of CCSM4), analyzed for the period 28 December 1994 to 1 January 2000, yields good agreement with observations, although the power-law exponents differ for the two cases.
+The almost linear pickup (i.e., $\beta \approx 1$) seen in most model cases (departures are discussed below) is primarily related to convective closure assumptions in the convective parameterization scheme, in which a linear relationship between cloud-base mass flux and the entraining convective available potential energy (CAPE) is assumed.
+A relatively linear pickup of precipitation as a function of CWV has been noted in some cloudresolving model simulations (S. Krueger 2014, personal communication) over limited time and space domains.
+These include a 5-yr GCM simulation using the multiscale modeling framework, which uses embedded 2D cloudresolving models (CRMs) (with a domain size of 256 km).

 We emphasize, as noted in NPH09 and SNHN12, that one should be cautious in interpreting the microwave retrievals at high water vapor and precipitation.
-The retrieval estimates cloud water in the column, and the retrieved precipitation rate is based on empirical relationships between cloud water and columnar rain rate [Hilburn and Wentz (2008); Wentz and Spencer (1998)].
+The retrieval estimates cloud water in the column, and the retrieved precipitation rate is based on empirical relationships between cloud water and columnar rain rate (Hilburn and Wentz 2008; Wentz and Spencer 1998).
 Fewer occurrences of very high rain rate and CWV cases suggest that calibration will tend to be less reliable at high values.
-For instance, Seo et al. (2007) showed that the TMI-derived rain rates are underestimated by more than 50 percent at PR-derived rain rates of greater than 25 mm/h.
-Furthermore, CWV is not directly retrieved above rain rates about 15 mm/hr, and 25 mm/hr is considered an extreme upper bound on the algorithms ability to retrieve rain (Wentz and Spencer 1998).
-Thus, the apparent curvature in the retrievals at high CWV may well be associated with saturation of cloud water or retrieval error, and does not constitute a basis for comparison to the model.
-Rather, it is the location of the strong pickup that is of leading interest for model validation (and properties near this onset).
-PN06 checked the effects of using cloud water rather than precipitation retrievals and obtained very similar values for the estimated w_c .
-See HN09 for verification of the onset dependence for the Atmospheric Radiation Measurement (ARM) Program [Stokes and Schwartz (1994); Mather et al. (1998)] in-situ (optical rain gauge and radiosonde) observations over the tropical western Pacific.
+For instance, Seo et al. (2007) showed that the TMI-derived rain rates are underestimated by more than 50% at precipitation radar (PR)-derived rain rates of greater than 25 mm h-1.
+Furthermore, CWV is not directly retrieved above rain rates of about 15 mm h-1, and 25 mm h-1 is considered an extreme upper bound on